 - £300m has been allocated to improve or dual seven locations along the A47/A12 which include the key trunk road junctions in Great Yarmouth - the Vauxhall and Gapton roundabouts.
 This will help relieve congestion in the heart of the urban area. - Dualling of the A47 from Blofield to North Burlingham (which lies between Great Yarmouth and Norwich) will significantly improve connectivity between these key urban centres in Norfolk.

-The opportunity for the town centre is... ...to steer this short term investment to align with the masterplan proposals, generating an 'early win' and building confidence in its projects.
+...to steer this short term investment to align with the masterplan proposals, generating an 'early win' and building confidence in its projects.